Altamash-dev/Altamash/README.md

 ### About me

-Myself Altamash & i hate working on sundays

-Linux :love_you_gesture:
+## Myself Altamash, CS student
+&
+At present Learning linux to see the Otherworld of rice.